 |AT THE END OF THE YEAR

-We again hope that the voice of the profession will be heard more loudly in the upcoming year.
-With this hope in mind, we wish all the readers of the Forestry Journal Merry Christmas and a Very Happy and Successful New Year 2013.
+As we all know, „hope dies last“, so we truly hope that the forestry profession will be improved and adequately evaluated at all levels in the year to come.
+With this in mind, we would like to wish all the readers of Forestry Journal Merry Christmas and Happy and Successful New Year 2016.

 |IZVORNI ZNANSTVENI ČLANCI

 |Ivica PAPA, Tibor PENTEK, Hrvoje NEVEČEREL, Kruno LEPOGLAVEC, Andreja ĐUKA, Branimir ŠAFRAN, Stjepan RISOVIĆ